Annika Bosma

 Julia Hoekwater

 I grew up in a home where both my parents were teachers.
 I was inspired by them both and after I graduated from SCHS (‘04), I attended Calvin College where I received a Bachelor’s Degree in Elementary Education, with a Major in English.
 I worked in an intervention classroom in the Caledonia School District for 8 years.
 Working at South Christian has been an absolute joy and an answer to prayers.
 My husband Abe and I have been married since 2009, and we have three daughters, Addison, Gemma, and Vivian.
-They all attend Dutton Christian Schools.
-As a family we love being outside together, camping, swimming, and hiking.
+As a family, we love being outside together, camping, swimming, and hiking.
 I love to read, and will happily add any book recommendations to my ever-growing list.

 Rachel Mefor